prabeesh/prabeesh.github.io/content/blog/a-simple-cuda-program.md

 For each thread, we're going to first read the array element corresponding to this thread index from global memory.
 We are going to store it in this float;variable f.
 We are then going to square f, and we're going to write that value back to global memory, in the output array element that corresponds to our thread index.

 This blog is my short notes as part of the course now I am doing in the Udacity [Intro to Parallel Programming](https://www.udacity.com/course/cs344)

+Thank you for reading this introduction to GPU programming with CUDA!
+I hope you now have a good understanding of the basic concepts and tools needed to get started with CUDA and write your own GPU programs.
+Good luck on your journey into the world of GPU programming with CUDA!